RedPitaya/Documentation/quickStart/troubleshooting/troubleshooting.rst

 Check the network connection
 -----------------------------

-If the status LEDs are working normally, the Red Pitaya is booting correctly.
-If you are unable to connect, this is most likely a network problem:
+If the status LEDs are working normally, then the Red Pitaya is booting correctly.
+The next most common problem is a network connection issue, where the Red Pitaya board is working fine, but a network issue is preventing you from accessing it or is disrupting the connection.
+Please check the following:

 1. Make sure your Red Pitaya and computer are both connected to the same :ref:`local network <faq_connected>`.
+Especially, if you have a complex network with multiple routers, switches, or access points.
 #.
 Consult the :ref:`connection guide <quickstart_connect>` for advice.
 #.
 Try using the recommended up-to-date Google Chrome browser.
 #.
 Disable any adblockers for the ``rp-xxxxxx.local`` website.
 #.
-Try disabling the VPN as it may be preventing the connection.
+Disable the VPN as it may be preventing the connection.
 #.
 Type ``arp -a`` in a command prompt or terminal and look for Red Pitaya's IP.
 Then try using the IP instead of ``rp-xxxxxx.local`` in the URL window of the browser.
 #.
 Check that DHCP is enabled on your router.
 #.
 If you are a Windows user, please see the note below.